 Credit card or a personal loan?
 The answer depends on what you’re buying and how you intend to pay it back.

 With Aussies currently in debt equal to about 150% of their household income, it’s no surprise that people are exploring different ways of paying it back.
-It usually comes down to two options; credit cards and personal loans.
+It usually comes down to two options; personal loans and credit cards.
 Both have pros, cons, penalties and fees, but choosing the way that best suits your financial situation could potentially save you thousands in interest repayments.

 The main points of difference

 Credit cards do not come with terms.
 You are offered a credit limit and required to make ongoing repayments to keep your account in good standing.
 You can continually draw up to and including that limit and spend however much you choose on your card.
-You need to repay a percentage of whatever you spend each month.
+Whatever you spend each month, you will need to repay a percentage of.

 Structurally, credit cards and personal loans are similar.
 They are both forms of credit and they both require a monthly repayment.
 What differs are the features and fees.
 Credit cards offer interest-free days, balance transfers and rewards but personal loans are more suitable for debt consolidation and have a maximum loan term so the debt is always repaid.
 While annual fees are popular with credit cards, personal loans favour application and monthly services fees.